DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 (The ... translation was done by the community.)

 ### Dutch
-(De ... vertaling werd gedaan door de community.)
+(De nederlandse vertaling is gedaan door de community.)

 ### French
 (La traduction française a été réalisée par la communauté.)